fabiokung/kdevbox/Readme.md

 nice because all your `printks` will be right there at your face.
 No need to inspect log files.

-All files inside the image directory will be available at the `/` inside the VM.
+All files inside the image directory will be available at `/` inside the VM.
 Feel free to tweak `image/init` and add your own custom initialization tasks (such as mounting filesystems, configuring network or loading modules).

 ## Credits